 COOL TONE BEFORE AND AFTER*

-These remarkable pics of actual before and after patients portray the effectiveness of 20,000 contractions.
+These remarkable pics of actual Cool Tone before and after results portray the effectiveness of 20,000 contractions.
 As with all body sculpting, results may vary. *

+INSERT A FEW COOLTONE BA PICS

+See more real patient results >>

 HOW DOES COOL TONE WORK?

-Every time we perform a crunch, lunge, or squat, we cause our muscles to tighten then relax.
+Every time we perform a crunch, lunge, or squat, we cause our muscles to tighten (contract) then relax.
 Continuous stimulus to the muscles strains the tissue.
 In response the body automatically repairs the tissue, making it stronger and bigger than before.
-Picture yourself squeezing a ball then releasing it.
+You can visualize this by picturing yourself squeezing a ball then releasing it.
 In time your grip increases.

-These sculpting methods we hope to achieve in a gym or on our own.
-However, the more responsive way comes from Cool Tone.A CoolTone machine utilizes advanced Magnetic Muscle Stimulation (MMS) technology.
+A CoolTone machine utilizes advanced Magnetic Muscle Stimulation (MMS) technology.
 Electromagnetic energy safely passes through the skin to penetrate muscle tissue.
-This energy electrifies the muscle tissue causing it to tighten and relax at superhuman speeds.
-These powerful contractions also termed supramaximal (above set maximum limits) contractions.
+This energy stimulates the muscle tissue causing it to tighten and relax at superhuman speeds.
+These powerful contractions are also termed supramaximal (above set maximum limits) contractions.
 Therefore, the nickname “superman abs workout.”

 See real CoolTone results >>